Imkaidu/Imkaidu.github.io/index.md

 Du K. And Mahadevan, R. (2020) Promoting Green Growth: Empirical Evidence and Lessons Using Dynamic Two-Stage Data Envelopment Analysis.
 (Corresponding author)

-<font size="+1"> <b> Publication </b> </font>
+<font size="+1"> <b> Journal Articles </b> </font>

 Du, K. and O’Connor, A. (2019).
-Examining Economic Complexity as a Holistic Innovation System Effect, Small Business Economics, DOI: 10.1007/s11187-019-00215-z.
+Examining Economic Complexity as a Holistic Innovation System Effect, *Small Business Economics*, DOI: 10.1007/s11187-019-00215-z.
 (Corresponding author, ABDC A)

 Du, K., Worthington, A.C. and Zelenyuk, V. (2018).
-DEA with Truncated Regression and Double-Bootstrap for Panel Data with Application to Chinese Banking, European Journal of Operational Research, 265: 748 – 64.
+DEA with Truncated Regression and Double-Bootstrap for Panel Data with Application to Chinese Banking, *European Journal of Operational Research*, 265: 748 – 64.
 (Corresponding author, ABDC A*)

 Du, K. and O’Connor, A. (2018).
-Entrepreneurship and Advancing National Level Economic Efficiency, Small Business Economics, 50: 91 – 111.
+Entrepreneurship and Advancing National Level Economic Efficiency, *Small Business Economics*, 50: 91 – 111.
 (Corresponding author, ABDC A)

+Du, K. and Sim, N. (2016).
+Emerging Countries, Mergers and Acquisitions, Bank Efficiency, *Research in International Business and Finance*, 36: 499 – 510.
+(ABDC B)

+O’Connor, A., Du, K. and Roos, G. (2015).
+The Intellectual Capital Needs of A Transitioning Economy, *Journal of Intellectual Capital*, 16(3): 466 – 489.
+(Corresponding author, ABDC B)

+<font size="+1"> <b> Book Chapter </b> </font>

 Du, K. (2016).
 Did Efficiency of Chinese Commercial Banks Increase after WTO Accession?
 Bias Corrected Analysis from 2000 to 2009, Chapter 6 in Andressen, C.A. (ed.)
 China’s Changing Economy: Trends, Impacts and the Future, Routledge.

-Du, K. and Sim, N. (2016).
-Emerging Countries, Mergers and Acquisitions, Bank Efficiency, Research in International Business and Finance, 36: 499 – 510.
-(ABDC B)

-O’Connor, A., Du, K. and Roos, G. (2015).
-The Intellectual Capital Needs of A Transitioning Economy, Journal of Intellectual Capital, 16(3): 466 – 489.
-(Corresponding author, ABDC B)

 <font size="+1"> <b> Teaching </b> </font>